mikra01/nimbme/README.md

 - ...

 ### credits
-David Welch´s experiments years ago saved me some time in figuring out 'bcm2835-details' in cases the datasheet lacks some information or was simply wrong (no official erratasheet out there...)
+David Welch´s experiments years ago saved me some time in figuring out 'bcm2835-details' in cases the datasheet lacks some information or was simply wrong (no official erratasheet out there...).
+If you like to look into the datasheet consult this before: [bcm2835 errata](elinux.org/BCM2835_datasheet_errata)